quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 where $\langle A,B\rangle=\sum_R\operatorname{Tr}(A_R B_{-R})$ is the
 per-cell contraction.
 Differentiating $N U$ with respect to density gives
 $h_0+W[\delta\rho]$, so the Hamiltonian and energy use the same subtraction.
-`evaluate_internal_energy`, result energy properties and EDIIS use this functional.
+`evaluate_internal_energy` and internal-energy result properties use this functional.
+EDIIS also includes entropy when the temperature is positive.
 `evaluate_free_energy` uses it with the entropy of the actual state: $F=U-kT\,S[\rho]$.
 Neither entropy nor filling is reference-subtracted.